Wimbledon will never be an exhibition - Murray

 Pat Cash, the 1987 Wimbledon champion, made a point the other day about when he was talking about former champions and how they used to play for gift vouchers in the amateur days.
 It was for the glory of winning Wimbledon.

-Naomi Osaka is a different case in terms of what she's been through over the last couple of years but I think it's sad when you hear modern day players saying 'I'll not necessarily play at Wimbledon because there aren't any ranking points on the line."
+Naomi Osaka is a different case in terms of what she's been through over the last couple of years but I think it's sad when you hear modern day players saying 'I'll not necessarily play at Wimbledon because there aren't any ranking points on the line'.

 - Eccentric exercise: Is muscle lengthening more effective than muscle contracting?